-Newton Abbot has a tripartite twinning link with the towns of Besigheim (Germany) and Ay-Champagne (France).
-The first pupil exchange in 1976 and the many meetings on both a private and official levelled in 1979 to a solemn resolve for a twinning arrangement between Newton Abbot and Besigheim.
+Newton Abbot has a tripartite twinning link with the towns of Besigheim in Germany and Ay-Champagne in France.
+The first pupil exchange took place in 1976 and, following many meetings at both private and official levels, a formal twinning arrangement between Newton Abbot and Besigheim was agreed in 1979.

 “The elected representatives of the citizens of Newton Abbot and Besigheim have decided to take up the friendly relations of their towns.
 We want to expand on experience of the pupils of both towns, who have gained connections through numerous exchanges, to the other citizens and to promote this in the spirit of European union.
 We set up the twinning organisation with the goal of developing scholastic, social, cultural and economic relationships in the conviction that mutual understanding and many friendships will result.”